 1. Too many choices make decisions harder

-So, if such a significant number of people can be successful in life by expressing just one language, why shouldn’t we go with our individual language amid different discourses?
+So, if such a significant number of people can succeed by expressing just one language, why shouldn’t we go with our native tongue amid different discourses?

 2. Lack of Motivation and Interest